pingcap/docs-cn/br/use-br-command-line-tool.md

 * `--cert`: specifies the path to the SSL certificate in the PEM format.
 * `--key`: specifies the path to the SSL certificate key in the PEM format.
 * `--status-addr`: specifies the listening address through which `br` provides statistics to Prometheus.
+* `--concurrency`: the number of concurrent tasks during the backup or restore.

 ## Commands of full backup